rthomp10/SpiceCrystal/README.md

 ## Running

-1. Carefully modify the example inputs to your parameters
+1. ./configure

-2. ./main [drag and drop input file here] OR ./main and input your parameters in the terminal
+2. ./main [drag and drop input file here] OR ./main and input your parameters
+3. ./configure -c will clean all the output files that the program has made

 ## Authors